-Stacy Andersen, PhD has conducted research with the New England Centenarian Study since 2000.
-Her earlier work involved the investigation of the delay or escape of age-related illnesses and disability in centenarians and their family members.
+Stacy Andersen, PhD is a behavioral neuroscientist and co-director of the New England Centenarian Study.
+Her primary research interests lie in the study of exceptionally long-lived individuals and the ability of some to avoid or be more resilient to cognitive dysfunction to very old ages.
+Building on her research experience in running the day-to-day activities of 2 longitudinal studies of human longevity, the New England Centenarian Study (NECS) and the NIA-funded U-19 Boston Center of the Long Life Family Study (LLFS), her earliest work focused on the compression of morbidity and disability among centenarians and long-lived families.
 Historically, gerontologists and the lay public assumed that living longer was associated with an increased duration of age-related illnesses.
 Then, in 1980, Jim Fries proposed his compression of morbidity hypothesis, suggesting that as people live to the limit of human life span, they necessarily postpone or delay age-related diseases towards the end of life.
-She first investigated this hypothesis in relation to cancer, normally associated with high mortality risk.
-In this study she documented a 17-year delay in the onset of cancer diagnoses compared with a national cancer database.
-Much more recently, she published evidence that those truly near the limit of human life span, supercentenarians (age 110+ years), postpone not only morbidity but also functional and cognitive decline.
+She investigated this hypothesis in relation to cancer, normally associated with high mortality risk and documented a 17-year delay in the onset of cancer diagnoses compared with a national cancer database.
+Next, she published evidence that those truly near the limit of human life span, supercentenarians (age 110+ years), postpone not only morbidity but also functional and cognitive decline.
 The supercentenarians spend an average of the last 5 years of their lives with one or more age-related diseases whereas younger centenarians spend approximately 9 years with morbidity.
 These studies demonstrate that extremely long-lived individuals are models for disease-free aging that can help us learn more about health spans and successful aging.